canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

    PageBreak

-Appendix E: MAAS Network Ranges
+Appendix D: MAAS Network Ranges
 ===============================

 As noted earlier, in `Installing and Configuring Ubuntu`_, a /22 or wider